The Good: This main course is packed with protein.

 The Bad: Candied yam recipes call for marshmallows.
 Sticky foods can damage your teeth since they tend to stay on your teeth longer than other types of food.

-The MouthHealthy: If candied, enjoy in moderation and drink plenty of water with your meal to help wash away any food particles on your teeth.
+The MouthHealthy: If candied, enjoy in moderation and drink plenty of water with your meal to help wash away any leftover food.

 Green Bean Casserole